dev-shetty/30-Days-of-HTML-CSS/readme.md

 Completed the tutorial - learned the basics of JS variables, arrays, objects and functions.

 Started freeCodeCamp JS course going to be a long run (:

+**Day 27** - Did one small project of freeCodeCamp tutorial

+Started Traversy Media javaScript tutorial and almost finished it all the learnings are in javascript-tutorial folder.